-It pains me that many people are getting their first look at Perugia through the lens of a sensational murder case because Perugia is a destination I like to recommend to travelers looking for a new place to explore in Central Italy.
-Perugia is an austere, university town – indeed, its one of Umbria’s hill towns – with several unique characteristics that make it ideal for discovery.
+Perugia, the picturesque capital of the region of Umbria, is a destination I like to recommend to travelers looking for a new place to explore in Central Italy.
+Perugia is an austere, university town – indeed, it’s one of Umbria’s hill towns – with several unique characteristics that make it ideal for discovery.
 Here’s my brief list of its charms:

 While Perugia’s early history as a member of the Etruscan League is noteworthy, it is the city’s rankling of Rome that gives it a reputation of rebellion.
 You could even say that Perugia has a “salty” past, as a large part of the town’s character was formed due to a battle with Rome in the so-called Salt War.

 From the early days of the Papal States, the people of Perugia were often at odds with the church.
 In 1540, things really came to a head when Rome doubled the tax on salt.
 The Perugians rebelled by drastically reducing their consumption of salt, resulting in pane sciapo (also known as pane sciocco or pane toscano), a bread made with little or no salt that is still consumed today in Perugia, Umbria, and Tuscany.

 Pope Paul III was the pontiff responsible for levying the high taxes during this time and made sure to punish Perugia when papal troops (led by his son) captured the city.
 The Rocca Paolina, a massive fortress built by Antonio da Sangallo the Younger, bears the inscription “ad coercendam Perusinorum audaciam” (to curb the audacity of the Perugian people).
 This is the only fortress I know of that was built to keep its citizenry in rather than thwart outside invaders.